-Alan C. Mendelson has been our Secretary since our inception and has been a senior partner of Latham & Watkins since May 2000.
-From 1973 to May 2000, Mr. Mendelson was associated with Cooley Godward LLP, most recently as a senior partner where he held various management positions within the firm.
+Alan C. Mendelson has been our Secretary since our inception and is a senior partner of Cooley Godward LLP.
+He currently heads the firm's companies and life sciences groups and is a member of its Management Committee.
 Mr. Mendelson served as Managing Partner of Cooley Godward's Palo Alto office from May 1990 to March 1995 and November 1996 to September 1997.
 He served as Secretary and Acting General Counsel of Amgen, Inc. from April 1990 to April 1991 and as Acting General Counsel of Cadence Design Systems, Inc. from November 1995 to June 1996.
 Mr. Mendelson serves as the secretary of a number of private and public companies and is a member of the board of directors of Aviron, Axys Pharmaceuticals, Inc., Isis Pharmaceuticals, Inc. and US Search.com, Inc. Mr. Mendelson received a A.B. in Political Science from the University of California, Berkeley and a J.D. from Harvard Law School.